Actifio/AGMPowerLib/README.md

 ```
 Note this is a system wide parameter.
 There is no way to set this on a per host basis.

-### Changing maximum mount and backup jobs per appliance using slots
+### Changing maximum mount and backup jobs per appliance using slots (appliance level - affects all hosts)

 Each backup appliance uses a pacing mechanism known as *slots* to manage the number of jobs that can run simultaneously on that appliance.
 This means that if has a policy has more applications attempting to start a backup job than there are available slots, that the appliance running your jobs may hit a slot limit, resulting in the excess jobs over the slot limit going into *queued* status, waiting for free slots, rather than starting immediately.
 There is nothing inherantly wrong this, its simply a form of *pacing*.